 ABOUT THE NORTH CAROLINA TEACHER WORKING CONDITIONS SURVEY

-The NC TWC Survey is a statewide survey of school based licensed educators to determine if they have the supports necessary for effective teaching.
-Developed in the Office of the Governor as part of the Governor's Teacher Working Conditions Initiative (2002-2008), the work continues with the biennial statewide survey out of the NC Department of Public Instruction.
+The Teacher Working Conditions (TWC) Survey was established and administered for the first time in 2002 by the North Carolina Professional Teaching Standards Commission.
+North Carolina became the first state in the nation to study teacher working conditions by surveying those whose opinion matters most on these issues—teachers themselves.
+It was the first attempt in the nation for a state to survey its entire licensed staff.
+Then-Governor Easley became aware of the initiative and adopted it as part of the Governor's Teacher Working Conditions Initiative (2002-2008).
+The work continues with the biennial statewide survey out of the NC Department of Public Instruction, with the guidance of the NC TWC Advisory Committee.
 The results of this survey are one component of the on-going process for collaborative school and district improvement plans.
 Results are also used as artifacts in the educator and administrator evaluation instruments in our state.

 Previous findings, as well as nationwide research, show that teaching conditions are positively associated with improved student achievement and teacher retention.
 The NC TWC Survey provides educators with data, tools and direct support to facilitate school improvement.
 NC TWC Survey includes questions on the following topics: